MajaHjuler/EmoTale_Maja/README.md

 ------------------------------------------------------------------

 The EmoTale corpus contains Danish and English speech annotated affect states, and the data was collected as part of a master's thesis project at DTU.
-See more information in the datasheet: `EmoTale_Datasheet.pdf`.
+See more information in the datasheet: `EmoTale_datasheet.pdf`.

 The data was collected in a quiet room at different locations using wireless RØDE microphones at a 48 kHz sampling rate.
 There are 18 speakers in the corpus (12 female and 6 male) with ages ranging between 9 and 39 years old.